ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 --script 'CREATE TABLE `testdir/test_table` (id Uint64, title Utf8, PRIMARY KEY (id));'
 ```

-Where node.domain is the FQDN of the server where the dynamic nodes serving the `/Root/testdb` database are running.
+Where node.domain is the FQDN of the server running the dynamic nodes that support the `/Root/testdb` database.